Software Development for Telcos: Open-Source Tools vs Out-of-the-Box Solutions – Which to Choose?

 Examples of popular open-source tools telecoms use in application development:

-- — container orchestration platform for automating the deploying, scaling, and management of containerized apps.
+- Kubernetes — container orchestration platform for automating the deploying, scaling, and management of containerized apps.

-- — RESTful search and analytics engine.
+- Elasticsearch — RESTful search and analytics engine.
 Part of a commercial open-source ELK stack.

 While open-source tools give you re-usable building blocks, out-of-the-box tools and platforms provide a ready-for-deployment solution, tailored for a specific use case or packed with extra business/security features that are required for your product.